 - i.
 Decisions of the Student Affairs Committee or the Director of Student Services regarding sanctions imposed for violations of the university's prohibition against discrimination as provided in Article 4.4 herein are final, unless a sanction of suspension, expulsion or banning from campus is imposed.
 A student receiving such a sanction may appeal the decision to the Office of the President.
 The appeal must be in writing, contain a statement of the sanction (s) being appealed and the grounds therefore, and must be received at the Office of the President within seven working days of the date of the written decision from the Student Affairs Committee or Director of Student Services.
 Either the sanctioned student or complainant may appeal a sanctioning decision of the Director of Student Services or the Student Affairs Committee in cases involving sexual harassment, sexual misconduct, or sexual violence.
-Only the sanctioned student may appeal a sanctioning decision of the asses involving discrimination that is not related to sexual harassment, sexual misconduct, or sexual working discrimination that is not related to sexual harassment, sexual misconduct, or sexual misco - ii.
+Only the sanctioned student may appeal a sanctioning decision of the asses involving discrimination that is not related to sexual harassment, sexual misconduct, or sexual misconduct, - ii.
 As provided in Article 4.4(D) herein, appeals of sanctions issued for violations of the university's prohibition against discrimination, including sex discrimination, sexual harassment, sexual misconduct, or sexual violence, are only permissible if the grounds for such appeal are that there was significant procedural error during the sanctioning process of a nature sufficient to have materially affected the outcome of the sanction decision and/ or the severity of the sanction is grossly disproportionate to the violation (s) of university policy that OEO found to have been committed.